matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 ## How long does it take to complete a deposit transaction?

-The transactions on zkSync 2.0 should not take more than 5 minutes.
+The transactions on zkSync Era should not take more than 5 minutes.

 ## Where can I see the transactions I submitted?

 Our [Block Explorer](https://explorer.zksync.io) will show everything you may need about a transaction.

-## Can someone claim the address I have for my contract in other EVM networks in zkSync 2.0?
+## Can someone claim the address I have for my contract in other EVM networks in zkSync Era?

 The contract address derivation formula is different from the regular EVM approach.
 Even if a contract is deployed from the same account address with the same nonce, the zkSync v2 contract address will not be the same as it is in another EVM network.
 This means, for example, that no one will be able to claim an existing Ethereum address of your protocol to try to trick users into interacting with a malicious version of it.

 So the hack like we saw with Wintermute on Optimism is not possible

-## What is the storage limit for smart contract on zkSync 2.0?
+## What is the storage limit for smart contract on zkSync Era?

 The current limit is 3600000000 gas.

-## What is Block Gas Limit on zkSync 2.0?
+## What is Block Gas Limit on zkSync Era?

 The current value is currently set at roughly 2^32 gas. <br>
 **Note**: This value is temporal and will be updated soon.